LazaroOnline/FortiConnect/README.md

 ```

-## Check if your company has enabled email protocols
+## Check what email protocols are enabled by your company
 See [using-telnet](https://inthetechpit.com/2019/07/23/telnet-to-test-connection-to-pop3-imap ) and
 [microsoft-docs](https://docs.microsoft.com/en-us/exchange/mail-flow/test-smtp-with-telnet ).
 ```ps1